 I found this youngster near a bike path in Meeman-Shelby Forest SP, hopping through the grass-edge in early morning.
 I have trouble telling if this is a young Fowler's or if it's an American Toad.

 This small bat was sleeping alone in a small room within the garage (open).
 I tried to get as close as possible but the bat was hanging from the tall ceiling, and it's very small.

 It has been identified by Keith Hudson, AL non-game biologist and one of the state's bat experts.
 Here's what he says: Eastern pipistrelle.
 Note the pink forearms and elbows.

 This frog (Hylidae?) was about 1.5-2" long, and had climbed up on the railing of our cabin at night, about 10 ft from the forest edge.
 This area of Belize has fairly dense, hardwood forest, quite moist.
 These frogs were singing quite alot.

-This very young individual liked the banana it was offered by our guide, in the Community Baboon Sanctuary (see www.howlermonkeys.org).
-This org. consists members in seven local communities who have voluntarily agreed to manage their land in ways that will preserve their beloved “baboon” (the local term for the black howler monkey).
+This very young individual who was getting rained upon liked the banana it was offered by our guide, in the Community Baboon Sanctuary (see www.howlermonkeys.org).
+This org. consists of members in 7 local communities who have voluntarily agreed to manage their land in ways that will preserve their beloved “baboon” (the local term for the black howler monkey).
 Because of community-based efforts to preserve the howler, there are now 3,000 individuals living freely in the forests and buffer zones between people’s farms.
 One of the six species of howler monkeys in the world, the endangered black howlers, or Alouatta caraya, are the largest monkeys in the Americas.

 These young bachelors, recently independent from their parents, were strutting right down the driveway.... but still very cautious as turkeys usually are.
 They get quite big around here.
 Habitat: bottomland hardwood forest near the MS river.
 Seen in the am foraging.